OfqualGovUK/ofqual-standards-patterns/docs/accessibility-statement.md

 ## Technical information about this website's accessibility

-The Ofqual is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Ofqual is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 ### Compliance status

 This website is compliant with the [Web Content Accessibility Guidelines version 2.2](https://www.w3.org/TR/WCAG22/) AA standard.

-Contributions to the site are managed using the [engineering guidance and standards repository on GitHub](https://github.com/OfqualGovUK/ofqual-standards-patterns).
+Contributions to the site are managed using the [standards and patterns repository on GitHub](https://github.com/OfqualGovUK/ofqual-standards-patterns).
 This is partially compliant as described in [GitHub's accessibility conformance report](https://accessibility.github.com/conformance/github-com/).

 ## Non-accessible content

-At the time of writing there is no known non-accessible content on the engineering guidance and standards site.
+At the time of writing there is no known non-accessible content on the standards and patterns site.

-Contributing to the site using the [engineering guidance and standards repository on GitHub](https://github.com/OfqualGovUK/ofqual-standards-patterns) is partially accessible.
+Contributing to the site using the [standards and patterns repository on GitHub](https://github.com/OfqualGovUK/ofqual-standards-patterns) is partially accessible.
 You can view [GitHub's accessibility conformance report](https://accessibility.github.com/conformance/github-com/) for details of the current issues with accessing GitHub.

 ## Preparation of this accessibility statement

-- This statement was prepared and reviewed on 16th June 2025.
+- This statement was prepared and reviewed on 2nd October 2025.
-- This website was last tested on 27th December 2023.
+- This website was last tested on 2nd October 2025.

-We test this site as it develops by running automated accessibility tests provided by [`axe-core`](https://github.com/dequelabs/axe-core) on all changes, and by following a script of manual checks to perform when reviewing changes to the site.
+We test this site as it develops by following a script of manual checks to perform when reviewing changes to the site.
 These are stored in GitHub:

 - [Checklist for content changes](https://github.com/OfqualGovUK/ofqual-standards-patterns/blob/main/technical-docs/accessibility/content-checks.md)
 - [Checklist for layout and template changes](https://github.com/OfqualGovUK/ofqual-standards-patterns/blob/main/technical-docs/accessibility/layout-checks.md)